The Liberty Guide to Hosting a Cracker of a Christmas Party

 Forget the mulled wine, ‘tis the season to ditch the Christmas cliches and make your seasonal soiree one to remember

-The season of Christmas parties is almost upon us and we have hosting on our minds.
+The season of Christmas parties is well and truly upon us and we have hosting on our minds.
 When it comes to throwing a festive bash there are some (not so) secret recipes to making it a success.
 Television cook and queen of at-home entertaining Nigella Lawson has two rules for making guests feel welcome; wear slippers, and always have a glass of something in your hand, while for writer and dinner party-thrower extraordinaire Nora Ephron, it was all about the ‘rule of four’.
 Ephron swore that adding a fourth plate to the table that was a little unexpected, or broke with tradition was a guaranteed way to add some intrigue to the evening.
 “Peaches with cayenne pepper.
 Sliced tomatoes with honey.
 Biscuits.
 Savoury bread pudding,” it doesn’t matter what it is, just make it different and the magic will follow.

 At Liberty we’re here to help you create those magic moments.
 We’ve got everything you need for entertaining Christmas callers; think fantastical glassware, crowd-pleasing games and the sparkliest of scene setters.
 Plus, we’ve enlisted the help of some of our favourite party hosts to share their failsafe methods for throwing a magical, memorable party.